agramian/bitbucket-snippets-git-backup/README.md

 - `--auth-user` (Required): Your Bitbucket username for authentication.
 - `--auth-pass` (Required): Your Bitbucket App Password.
 - `--workspace` (Optional): Your Bitbucket workspace ID (slug).
 Snippets from this workspace will be targeted if `--snippet-ids` is not used.
 Also used as context for fetching specific snippets if their workspace info is missing.
 Default to the value of `--auth-user` if not supplied.
 - `--output-dir` (Optional): The local directory where the Git backup repository will be created/updated.
 Defaults to `bitbucket_snippets_backup`.
 - `--api-base-url` (Optional): The base URL for the Bitbucket API.
 Defaults to `https://api.bitbucket.org/2.0`.
-- `--role` (Optional): Filter initial snippet list by role (`owner`, `contributor`, or `member`) when `--snippet-ids` is not used.
+- `--role` (Optional): Filter initial snippet list by role (`owner`, `contributor`, or `member`) when `--snippet-ids` is *not* used.
+- `--historical` (Optional): If specified (e.g., `--historical`), the script will back up all historical revisions of each selected snippet, creating commits in a globally chronological order based on the original revision dates.
-- `--historical` (Optional): If specified, backup all historical revisions of each snippet.
-By default (if this flag is not present), only the latest revision of each snippet is backed up.
+  By default (if this flag is *not* present), only the latest revision of each snippet is backed up.
 - `--snippet-ids` (Optional): A comma-separated list of specific snippet IDs (the encoded_id from Bitbucket, e.g., `id1,id2`) to back up.
 If provided, only these snippets will be processed, and the general listing for the workspace (and `--role`) will be ignored.
 Example: `--snippet-ids "abcdef12,ghijkl34"`